top of page

 Think about the future.
 Ask yourself how you will look back and remember this experience.

-Also decide if the euthanasia will be in your home or at the veterinary hospital.
-Many veterinarians now offer home euthanasia services for your pet, but it is not without drawbacks.
+If you decide to euthanize your pet, will the euthanasia be in your home, or at the veterinary hospital?
+Many veterinarians now offer home euthanasia, but the service is not without drawbacks.
+It is important to make an informed choice.

 Once you have made the decision to euthanize your pet, take the time to say goodbye.